HBO or Netflix?

 As you save your final resume format, STOP before you press send.

 Remember to keep these points in mind:

-- With the advent of Applicant Tracking System software, it becomes more important to know how to save your resume.
+- With the advent of Applicant Tracking Systems, it becomes more important to know how to save your resume.

-- If you send a resume that is not formatted well, it may not pass through ATS software.
+- If you send a resume that is not formatted well, it may not pass through ATS.
 Then it becomes virtually impossible to reach a human recruiter.

 - Keep both your PDF and docx resumes handy!

 Got more queries?
 Don't hesitate to reach us at firstname.lastname@example.org